whotwagner/ansible-role-maradns/README.md

 # Ansible Role: maradns

-This role installs and manage [MaraDNS](http://www.maradns.org/).
+This role installs and manages [MaraDNS](http://www.maradns.org/).
 It was developed and tested on Debian Stretch.

 ## Requirements